kshitij-1gpu5hnio/appointment-scheduler/README.md

 # Appointment Scheduler MERN Stack

-This is a appointment scheduler built using MongoDb, Express, React and Nodejs, to track the spread of coronavirus.
+This is a appointment scheduler built using MongoDb, Express, React and Nodejs.

 ## Getting Started